Meet Gregory T. Williams

 Acting Principal Clarinet and E-flat Clarinet

 Before arriving in Minnesota, Williams served as principal clarinet with the Kansas City Symphony for three of his four years there.
-He held the principal chair in the Colorado Music Festival Orchestra during the summers of 2005 and 2006 and has also performed with the Cincinnati Symphony and the Aspen Festival Orchestra, in the latter as second and E-flat clarinet fellow, from 1998 to 2000.
+He held the principal chair in the Colorado Music Festival Orchestra during the summers of 2005 and 2006 and has performed with the Cincinnati Symphony and the Aspen Festival Orchestra, in the latter as second and E-flat clarinet fellow, from 1998 to 2000.
+From 2012 to 2014, he performed with the Cleveland Orchestra and New York Philharmonic, as well as the Boston, Cincinnati and San Antonio Symphonies.

 In 1999 Williams graduated from the University of Missouri-Columbia, where he studied with Paul Garritson and Edward Dolbashian while earning a bachelor of music degree in clarinet performance.
 He received a master’s degree from the University of Toronto, where he was a student of Joaquin Valdepenas, and has pursued doctoral studies at the University of Cincinnati College-Conservatory of Music with Richard Hawley.